reneang17/endofkamma/README.md

 - Kamma and the end of Kamma by Ajahn Sucitto ("./books_and_resources/Kamma-and-the-End-of-Kamma-Ajahn-Sucitto-2021.pdf")

-**Download Originals:**
+**Download Original:**
 You can download the original by simply clicking above on Open in a new Tab.
 If you want a hard copy of the book, you can pick one up from Amaravati Monastery or Cittaviveka Monastery.
-Other books from the Forest Tradition can be downloaded through [forestsangha.org](forestsangha.org) or [amaravati.org](amaravati.org).
+Other books from the Forest Tradition can be downloaded through [forestsangha.org](forestsangha.org) and from [amaravati.org](amaravati.org).

 **License or those books**